 The unlock bypass feature allows the system to program words to the device faster than using the standard program command sequence.
 The unlock bypass command sequence is initiated by first writing two unlock cycles.
 This is followed by a third write cycle containing the unlock bypass command, 20h.
 The device then enters the unlock bypass mode.
 A two-cycle unlock bypass program command sequence is all that is required to program in this mode.
 The first cycle in this sequence contains the unlock bypass program command, A0h; the second cycle contains the program address and data.
 Additional data is programmed in the same manner.
 This mode dispenses with the initial two unlock cycles required in the standard program command sequence, resulting in faster total programming time.
-Figure 19, on page 58 and Figure 20, on page 59 show the requirements for the command sequence.
+Tables 18 and 20 show the requirements for the command sequence.